Custom NEMA 2 Enclosure Manufacturer in China

 NEMA 2 is built for non-hazardous, indoor locations with normal air pressure, and some dripping water.

-NEMA 2 usually use stainless steel 304 or galvanized steel to increase resistance to corrosion.
+NEMA 2 usually uses stainless steel 304 or galvanized steel to increase resistance to corrosion.

-The size and the design of the enclosure depend on the specific electrical equipment you plan to house there.
+The size and the design of the enclosure depending on the specific electrical equipment you plan to house there.